What is the Difference Between APR and APY In Crypto?

 Investors who deposit crypto to APR-based earnings accounts can still earn compound interest.
 An earning product that quotes an APR will often still compound automatically – it just isn’t reflected in the interest rate.
 Investors may do it manually when interest doesn’t automatically compound.
 The potential compound frequency will depend on the lock-in periods for that particular earning product.

-For example, interest and savings account for Bitcoin may mature every month.
+For example, interest and savings accounts for Bitcoin may mature every month.
 Until those 30 days are up, investors cannot touch their balance or withdraw their funds.
 This means the best possible compound frequency for those rates would be monthly (or 12 times per year).

 Let’s say they deposited $300 and earned another $15 in that month.
 In this scenario, investors would need to re-invest both the $300 and the $15 yield into the next month’s earning period to receive compound interest.
 APY-based crypto earning accounts will generally complete this process automatically.